XenoForce/Opore-Unleashed/README.md

   * Provide liquid sources for new liquids defined in Opore-Mod.

-  * Unlocks all the Opore-Mod units.
-Both flying and ground units.
+  * Unlocks all the Opore-Mod units; both flying and ground units.

   * Provides a custom unit factory, to easily produce Opore-Mod units at no cost.